r00torres/CS362-W2019/projects/torrerub/README.md

-Ruben M. Torres - torrerub
+#Ruben M. Torres - torrerub
+This is my assignment-2 submission.